 Adjustment of Status During Deportation Proceedings

 For those facing deportation, getting a marriage-based green card can be tricky.
 If you came to the U.S. legally, like on a visa, you might adjust your status to a permanent resident in court.
 This is possible if your spousal petition (I-130) gets approved by USCIS.
+Understanding the mahr dowry significance can also play a role in the overall context of marriage in different cultures.

 If you came to the U.S. without permission, things get harder.
 You can’t adjust your status here.
 Instead, you must go back home for consular processing of the marriage-based green card.
 This can be tough because leaving the U.S. might mean you can’t come back for 10 years due to being here illegally.